 Marcel Wrzesinski is Open Access Officer at the Humboldt Institute for Internet and Society and a research associate for the DFG project “Innovative Open Access in the Small Sciences” (in cooperation with ZBW – Leibniz Information Centre for Economics).
 The project develops innovative solutions for improving Open Access publication infrastructures, designs sustainable financing models for scholar-led, non-APC journals and transfers the outcomes into the community.

-Marcel studied philosophy, gender studies, European ethnology and cultural anthropology in Bochum and Münster.
-His PhD project focuses on anticipatory, utopian narratives in sexual-emancipatory manifestos of the post-war period.
-Before working at the HIIG he was Open Access journal editor at the International Graduate Centre for the Study of Culture in Giessen.
-Later on, he became a research associate for a project concerning Open Access transformation in gender studies (FU Berlin), which was funded by the Federal Ministry of Education and Research (BMBF).
-He also lectured at the Universities of Giessen, Cologne, Bochum, the Humboldt University of Berlin as well as the New School for Social Research (New York City).
+Marcel studied philosophy, gender studies, European ethnology and folklore studies in Bochum and Münster.
+His PhD project analyzes narratives of the future in post-war sexual emancipatory manifestos.
+Prior to his time at HIIG, he worked as an editor and led Open Access activities at the International Graduate Centre for the Study of Culture (Giessen).
+Later, he became a research associate for a project concerning Open Access transformation in gender studies (FU Berlin), which was funded by the Federal Ministry of Education and Research (BMBF).
+He lectured at the universities of Giessen, Cologne, Bochum, the Humboldt University Berlin and the New School for Social Research (New York City).

-In 2017 he co-founded the “Open Gender Journal” (OA Gold).
-In 2018 he became co-representative of the working group “Open Digital Gender Studies” as well as executive board member of the German Gender Studies Association.
+In 2017, he co-founded the “Open Gender Journal” (OA Gold), became a co-speaker of the working group “Open Digital Gender Studies” in 2018, and was a member of the executive board of the German Gender Studies Association (2018-2020).
 In these capacities he mainly focusses on professionalizing, sustaining and networking Open Access in “smaller science” contexts.